grantcurell/generatewebtraffic/README.md

 After you have the code, open an administrative command prompt, and navigate to the unzipped directory.

-Run `nuget pack` to build the Chocolatey package.
+If you want to build the package yourself you will need to run `nuget pack` to build the Chocolatey package.

+If you downloaded from the github release you can simply install the existing package with:
-Run `choco install -y <generate_package>` to install the traffic generator.
+`choco install -y <generate_package>` to install the traffic generator and all of its dependencies.

 ## Usage